VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 	sudo ./setup.sh

-It's going to be install [Machinekit](http://www.machinekit.io/), [Network-Manager](https://wiki.debian.org/NetworkManager) and [Crossbar](http://crossbar.io/).

-Step 5 - To configure the networks and the BeagleBone's ip, type.
+Step 5 - To configure the networks and the BeagleBone's ip with network-manager, type.

 	sudo nmtui